 We hope that all participants will behave in a safe manner during the battles.

-– Thomas Neijman, overall battlefield commander.
+– Erik Persson, battlefield commander.